ADR Careers in Conflict Resolution: A Guide

 Conclusion

-Pursuing a degree in conflict resolution is certainly a fulfilling and worthwhile career choice.
+Pursuing a conflict resolution degree is a fulfilling and worthwhile career choice.
 Solving conflicts can be incredibly rewarding.
 It takes knowing what kind of conflict resolution specialist one would like to be and pursuing the correct training and education to pursue that dream.
 Finding creative and new ways to solve conflict helps to reduce the conflict in daily life and makes life a little easier and lighter as we move forward.

 ADR Times